Huangying-Zhan/marker-detection/README.md

 # Topic1: detection_signal.
 This message tells the program to start detection or not.
 - bool detection_signal

 # Topic2: input_image.
 This message is the image input to the detection algorithm.
+You may need to update the topic  and also the image format according to your situation.
+The modification should be made at `$FRCN/catkin_ws/src/marker_detection/scripts/marker_detection_ros.py`
 - sensor_msgs/Image detection_image

 # As a detection result publisher, it publishes 2 topics after completion of detection
-# Topic 1: "marker_detection_num_result"
+# Topic 1: "detection_num_result"
 - bool marker_detected # tells whether a marker is detected or not
 - float32[] prob  	 # tells the confidence with the detected result, ranging from 0 to 1
 - bbox[] bboxes		 # tells the coordinate of top-left corner and bottom-right corner of detected bounding box